 A binder can be made available (in a shared common area) containing all the policies.

-CFIB also recommends that employers ask employees to sign and date these documents as proof of understanding and compliance.
+We recommend that employers ask employees to sign and date these documents as proof of understanding and compliance.
 An employer can use an agreement letter similar to the example provided at the end of this document.
 In this case, the original goes to the employee and the employer keeps a copy.
 Alternatively, an employer can ask employees to sign the actual policies.
 If this is your preferred method, we suggest that you ask employees to sign, print their names and date it – don’t forget to make a photocopy of that page and keep it in your files.

 When hiring new employees, we recommend that you take the time to review all internal policies in person.
 This provides you with an opportunity to set the tone, clarify expectations and answer any questions.
 In the event of a misunderstanding or legal proceedings, it may well be to your advantage.